 The University of Michigan Library began building digital collections in the early 1990s and over the course of a decade played important roles in seminal projects including the Humanities Text Initiative, Making of America, the Advanced Papyrological Information System.
 Today, the Michigan Digitization Project has resulted in the scanning of millions of volumes.

 The Digital Conversion Unit within DLPS has staff knowledgeable in the use of a variety of specialized scanners and photography equipment to achieve the library’s digital preservation goals.
 Texts, images, audio and video are handled with a combination of local methods and contracted services.

-- Host online collections: The Information Retrieval unit is responsible for providing access to digitized books and journals, museum images, archival finding aids, and bibliographies.
+DLPS is responsible for providing access to digitized books and journals, museum images, archival finding aids, and bibliographies.
 This work includes the preparation, management and deployment of digital collections as well as the development of digital library software called DLXS.
-Since the founding of the HathiTrust in 2008, DLPS has developed major components of the HathiTrust access system and helped to shape repository policies and procedures.
+Since the founding of HathiTrust in 2008, DLPS has developed major components of the HathiTrust access system and helped to shape repository policies and procedures.
 DLPS staff contribute to a number of other efforts including Deep Blue, the Copyright Review Management System (CRMS), and MiVideo.

-- Provide leadership in digital library development: Through memberships in national and international organizations, such as the Digital Library Federation, the Text Encoding Initiative, Text Creation Partnership, Google Library Partners, National Digital Stewardship Alliance, APTrust, Digital Preservation Network (DPN) and HathiTrust where DLPS staff, along with others from across LIT, have the opportunity to participate in the creation of best practices, standards, and cutting-edge research in digital libraries.
+The University of Michigan Library participates in national and international organizations, partnerships, and collaborations such as the Digital Library Federation, Text Encoding Initiative, Text Creation Partnership, Google Library Partners, National Digital Stewardship Alliance, APTrust, Digital Preservation Network (DPN) and HathiTrust where DLPS staff, along with others from across LIT, have the opportunity to participate in the creation of best practices, standards, and cutting-edge research in digital libraries.
 We provide advice and expertise throughout the University on digital library issues.
-As part of the Library Information Technology, DLPS is part of initiatives such as the partnership with Google that are changing the nature of libraries and scholarship.
+These efforts are changing the nature of libraries and scholarship.